christopheradams/flickrex/README.md

 mix flickrex.reflect
 ```

-The data files are commited to the repository so that network and API access is
+The data files are committed to the repository so that network and API access is
 not required to compile this library.

 ## License